 Primary or secondary headache or both?

-When a headache occurs for the first time in close temporal relation to a non-vascular intracranial disorder, it is coded as a secondary headache attributed to that disorder.
-This remains true when the new headache has the characteristics of any of the primary headache disorders classified in Part One of ICHD-3 (beta).
-When a pre-existing headache with the characteristics of a primary headache disorder becomes chronic, or is made significantly worse (usually meaning a two-fold or greater increase in frequency and/or severity), in close temporal relation to a non-vascular intracranial disorder, both the initial headache diagnosis and a diagnosis of 7.
-Headache attributed to non-vascular intracranial disorder (or one of its subtypes) should be given, provided that there is good evidence that the disorder can cause headache.
+- When a pre-existing headache with the characteristics of a primary headache disorder becomes chronic, or is made significantly worse (usually meaning a two-fold or greater increase in frequency and/or severity), in close temporal relation to a non-vascular intracranial disorder, both the initial headache diagnosis and a diagnosis of 7.
+Headache attributed to non-vascular intracranial disorder (or one of its types or subtypes) should be given, provided that there is good evidence that the disorder can cause headache.

 In this chapter are the headaches attributed to changes in intracranial pressure.
 Both increased and decreased cerebrospinal fluid (CSF) pressure can lead to headache.
 Other causes of headache here are non-infectious inflammatory diseases, intracranial neoplasia, seizures, rare conditions such as intrathecal injections and Chiari malformation type I, and other non-vascular intracranial disorders.